TRAVEL TIPS

 Six gyoza dumplings on a plate

-The perfect side dish at a ramen restaurant, gyoza is the crispy-on-the-outside, juicy-on-the-inside pan-fried dumplings with Chinese origins.
-In Japanese cooking, gyoza usually contains pork, finely-chopped cabbage, and mushrooms, though anything can be gyoza-ified by simply wrapping it in the thin potsticker skin.
+The perfect side dish at a ramen restaurant, gyoza, is crispy-on-the-outside, juicy-on-the-inside pan-fried dumplings of Chinese origin.
+In Japanese cooking, gyoza usually contains pork, finely chopped cabbage and mushrooms, though anything can be gyoza-ified by simply wrapping it in the thin potsticker skin.

 31. Shogayaki